Here’s what the scene lookED like:

 - Analysis of affected tissue showed excessive concentrations of copper within burn marks

-- It is unclear whether the main cause of the toxicity was due to the rate of copper applied, the pH of the material or a combination of the two.
+The spray burn symptoms were likely a severe nutrient toxicity reaction to the copper content of the spray material.
+It is unclear whether the main cause of the toxicity was due to the rate of copper applied, the pH of the material or a combination of the two.

 Thank you Kaitlyn Garcia from Tulare Ag Products for letting us dig deeper with you on this case!